-I hear it said increasingly often in the last couple years as I meet people during my travels “Who will be the next generation of tradesmen?
-Who is going to work on our cars, boats and homes?”
+I hear it said increasingly often in the last couple of years as I meet people during my travels “Who will be the next generation of tradesmen?
+Who is going to work on our cars, boats, and homes?”
 This is a serious lament posed by today’s tradesmen, potential employers who have a very hard time finding apprentices and workers to learn their trade.
 The U.S. is in dire need of men and women willing to work with their hands and develop the skills necessary to build and repair all our…stuff.
 Continue reading →

-Aircraft designer and builder Jon’s Staudacher’s newest project is an enclosed wood trailer for his new race car.
-Jon designed a trailer to be suitable for hauling his race car and living in over a weekend at the race track.
-The trailer was built by scarfing and gluing together individual pieces of wood to form a beautiful natural wood finished race car trailer.
+Aircraft designer and builder Jon Staudacher’s newest project is a wooden enclosed trailer for his new racecar.
+Jon designed a trailer to be suitable for hauling his racecar and living in over a weekend at the race track.
+The trailer was built by scarfing and gluing together individual pieces of wood to form a beautiful natural wood-finished racecar trailer.
 Jon always surprises me with how innovative he is with projects.
-After Jon built an open wheel race car he had a design in mind for a new plywood trailer.
+After Jon built an open-wheel race car he had a design in mind for a new plywood trailer.
 Continue reading →

 Over the years, we have featured some of Jon Staudacher’s more innovative projects and ideas.
 From his extreme house, to race boats, to aerobatic airplanes, to a gate at the end of his driveway, to something as simple as a paint roller brake, Jon has always sought the simplest method to build his projects.
 Jon’s latest project is no exception.

-Faced with the expense of having several custom round windows built for his new house, Jon Staudacher figured it would be cost effective to build the frames himself.
-He used his back ground as a boat builder and some of the characteristics of WEST SYSTEM® epoxy to help him along.
+Faced with the expense of having several custom round windows built for his new house, Jon Staudacher figured it would be cost-effective to build the frames himself.
+He used his background as a boat builder and some of the characteristics of WEST SYSTEM® epoxy to help him along.
 Here’s how he approached the project.
 It’s a neat technique that you could use for a variety of projects.
 Continue reading →